1.11 Provisions, Contingent Liabilities and Contingent Assets:

 g.
 The Company do not have any subsidiary so there is no requirement to comply with the number of layers prescribed under clause (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017.

 j.
-The Company has been maintaining its books of accounts in the accounting software which has feature of recording audit trail facility except that the audit trail was not enabled for the period of April 01,2023 to April 18, 2023.
-For accounting software for which audit trail feature is enabled, the audit trail facility has operated for each and every transaction, creating an edit log of each change made in books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled, throughout the year as required by proviso to sub rule (1) of rule 3 of The Companies (Accounts) Rules, 2014 known as the Companies (Accounts) Amendment Rules, 2021.
+The Company has been maintaining its books of accounts in the accounting software which has feature of recording audit trail of each and every transaction, creating an edit log of each change made in books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled, throughout the year as required by proviso to sub rule (1) of rule 3 of The Companies (Accounts) Rules, 2014 known as the Companies (Accounts) Amendment Rules, 2021.
+The Company has preserved Audit trail as per statutory requirements for record retention.